nautnatic/ans-safety-validation/docs/Usage.md

 ## Launch simulation
 When you have a shell inside the container, you can launch the simulation with the `launch.sh` script, which is mounted in the users home directory inside the container.
 This script rebuilds the project (`catkin_make`), sources the ROS setup scripts and launches the simulation (`roslaunch`).

+## Logs, model parameters, checkpoints
+The output for each training run including the model parameters are saved in the `logs` directory defined through the ROS parameter log_container_path of the training_coordinator node.
+You have to configure the number of runs that you want to keep the logs for by specifying the ROS parameter `number_logs_to_keep`.

+Also, you need to specify the ROS parameters `checkpoint_frequency_in_steps` to define how often the current model parameters should be saved in the checkpoint directory inside the log directory of the current run.
+This is useful, if the training fails, because you don't have to start training from scratch, but can continue from the last checkpoint.

+If you want to keep specific parameters permanently, copy them to a different directory than the logs directory, so they don't get cleaned up.